CWEzio/Notes/tools/vscode.md

     3. `workbench.action.compareEditor.focusOtherSide`

     I bind `ctrl+alt+n` with `workbench.action.compareEditor.focusOtherSide` to switch between different sides.

-You can also compare two files with the mouse:
-1. Right-click the first file to be compared in the file explorer and select `Select for Compare`
-2. Right-click the second file to be compared in the file explorer and select `Compare with Selected`

 ## Send `ctrl + K` directly to the integrated terminal
 This behavior is controlled by "terminal.integrated.allowChords".
 You can set it to false to send `ctrl + K` directly to the integrated terminal.
 If it is set to true, then `ctrl + K` would be intercepted by VSCode.